 Prospective law students are free to choose from the wide variety of courses offered at NYU Shanghai.
 As stated in the NYU Shanghai Undergraduate Bulletin, NYU endorses the position of the Association of American Law Schools (AALS) that a single "best" preparation for law school cannot be recommended.
 As a result, there is no prescribed prelaw curriculum or a prelaw major.

-While NYU Shanghai considers the prescription of particular courses unwise, it does advise taking courses that require extensive reading, research, and writing.
-The Core Curriculum is an excellent beginning for prelaw students because it offers a rigorous and multidisciplinary foundation for advanced study in the humanities, social sciences, and natural sciences.
-The honors programs offered by some majors provide opportunities to do extensive written work during the junior and senior years.
-No matter what one majors in, law schools value a well-rounded liberal arts education, so students should choose their electives wisely.
-For example, the precision of methodology and thought required of students in mathematics, computer science, logic, and the natural sciences will aid in the development of analytic skills, while a background in the behavioral sciences and the humanities (such as politics, economics, history, literature, philosophy, anthropology, and sociology) will offer a deeper understanding of human institutions and values as well as opportunities for critical thinking and writing.
+NYU Shanghai does however advise students who intend to pursue a career in law to take courses that require extensive reading, research, and writing.
+The Core Curriculum is an excellent starting point for prelaw students because it offers a rigorous and multidisciplinary foundation for advanced study in the humanities, social sciences, and natural sciences.
+The honors programs offered by some majors also provide opportunities to do extensive written work during the junior and senior years.
+No matter what one majors in, law schools value a well-rounded liberal arts education, so students should choose their electives accordingly.

 - Analytical skills